 However, anxiety and depression can be treated in different ways, including with medicine, therapy or both.
 If you are experiencing feelings that are overwhelming or preventing you sleeping or from doing everyday activities, it is important that you talk to your doctor or another member of your healthcare team.
 Treatment and support is available, which can help you continue to live well.

 Research into advanced and metastatic breast cancer

-However, metastatic breast cancer is the leading cause of death from breast cancer.
-NBCF is committed to funding a broad spectrum of research that helps to further understand breast cancer metastasis, develop improved treatment options and enhance patient quality of life for those with metastatic breast cancer.
+As metastatic breast cancer remains the leading cause of death from breast cancer, NBCF is committed to funding a broad spectrum of research that helps to further understand breast cancer metastasis, develop improved treatment options and enhance patient quality of life for those with metastatic breast cancer.